seongjoojung/vasp2cif-FINDSYM-7.1.4/README.md

-vasp2cif compatible Python3 with FINDSYM 7.1.4
+vasp2cif compatible with Python 3 and FINDSYM 7.1.4

 ## Installation